Sapphire & Steel: Characters

 Among Sapphire's abilities is the power to manipulate time in small ways as well as determine the age or historical details of an object by touching it (psychometry).
-This latter ability is referred in Adventure 2 as "spot analysis".
+This latter ability is referred to in Adventure 2 as "spot analysis".
 Her most prominent ability is to "take back time," literally rewinding it in a localised area to see or replay the past.
 She states in Adventure 1 that she cannot take time back twenty-four hours; in the last episode of the same adventure, at Steel's request she takes time back "half a day".
 In Adventure 2, she is able to "hold time for a day", when another (in this case, the creature seen as the darkness) takes time back over multiple days.
 Whether this is an improvement in abilities or a different skill entirely is not made clear.
 She also exhibits an ability to obtain information about people – their ages and backgrounds as well as psychological insights into their personality – just by being close to them.
 Sometimes it appears that she does not discover this information herself but is receiving the information telepathically from some external source.
 In Adventure 2, it is stated that the age at which a living person will die is not estimated but recorded, that it is a historical fact.
 Nothing else is revealed in the television series as to the extent or nature of any such records, or to what extent Sapphire uses them in relation to information obtained directly.
 She can also manipulate people's emotions, and project illusions.
 When she uses her powers, her irises will usually glow blue or, under some circumstances, turquoise.

 Steel, on the other hand, can freeze himself to absolute zero which gives him the ability to destroy 'ghosts', which are in actuality remnants of Time.
 He apparently possesses immense strength (in Adventure 3 he ties knots in lift cables to prevent the lift from being used) and a degree of invulnerability.
 He also exhibits telekinetic abilities, being able to paralyse people with a look, weld metal with his bare hands or undo deadbolts with a gesture.

 Both Sapphire and Steel (as well as all Operatives) also appear to be able to teleport a great distance.

 The operatives can also communicate telepathically with each other, and in Adventure 5, Sapphire grants this ability to a human being, whom she dubs "Brass" for the duration.
 Sapphire removes this ability at the end of the story.
 It is also suggested in Adventure 5 that other powers can be granted.
 It is hinted, in the debate that ensues between Sapphire and Steel after Sapphire gives Brass his abilities, that different powers are classed at different levels, with telepathy being considered one of the most basic.